muiatitus/foodfixer-project/README.md

     python3 -m http.server
 4. Open a web browser and visit http://0.0.0.0:8000/ to access the Meal Planner Website.

-5. Fill out the preferences forms on the website:
+5. Click on the image of the Add New and fill out the preferences forms on the website:
     * Select your preferred cuisines.
     * Choose any dietary restrictions you have.
     * Specify your desired outcomes.